If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 14. Cape Fear Regional Theatre

 The Cape Fear Regional Theatre features traditional and up-and-coming theater productions as well as educational and outreach programs.
-The theater group got its start in 1962 with a group of local actors performing at the Fayetteville Courthouse.
+The theater group started in 1962 with a group of local actors performing at the Fayetteville Courthouse.

 The three-story Cape Fear Regional Theater complex now has 300 seats and offers shows and musicals such as The Odd Couple, Matilda the Musical, Jelly’s Last Jam, and The Best Christmas Pageant Ever.